 $9.27 – $92.70

-In Ayurvedic medicine, calamus is called vacha, which means “to speak”… not only a restorer of the voice in a strictly auditory manner, it is said to connect the heart to the voice, to allow people to speak clearly, to speak the truth.
-Sweet flag is one of the most widely and frequently used herbal medicines among the Chipewyan people.
-The Ojibwe, Menominee, and Potawatomie tribes use Sweet flag in an extensive amount of ways that are primarily medicinal.
-Some of these uses were stomach cramps, cardiovascular health, fevers, toothaches, and even ceremonial events.
+Sweet Flag is one of the most widely and frequently used herbal medicines among the Chipewyan people.
+The Ojibwe, Menominee and Potawatomie tribes use Sweet flag in an extensive amount of ways that are primarily medicinal.
+Some of these uses were stomach cramps, cardiovascular health, fevers, toothaches as well as in ceremonial events.

 How to use:

-Calamus might lower blood pressure and heart rate.
-In theory, large amounts of calamus might worsen heart problems in some people with heart conditions.
+Calamus may assist in lowering blood pressure and heart rate.
+In theory, large amounts of this herb might worsen heart problems in some people with heart conditions.
 Calamus can depress the central nervous system, especially when combined with anesthesia and other medicines used during surgery; discontinue use at least 2 weeks before a procedure.